johnthagen/python-blueprint/README.md

 ## Code Style Checking

 [PEP 8](https://peps.python.org/pep-0008/) is the universally accepted style guide for Python code.
-PEP 8 code compliance is verified using [Flake8](http://flake8.pycqa.org/).
-Flake8 is configured in the `[tool.flake8]` section of `pyproject.toml`.
-Extra Flake8 plugins are also
+PEP 8 code compliance is verified using [Ruff](https://github.com/charliermarsh/ruff).
+Ruff is configured in the `[tool.ruff]` section of `pyproject.toml`.
-included:

-- `flake8-bugbear`: Find likely bugs and design problems in your program.
-- `flake8-broken-line`: Forbid using backslashes (`\`) for line breaks.
-- `flake8-comprehensions`: Helps write better `list`/`set`/`dict` comprehensions.
-- `pep8-naming`: Ensure functions, classes, and variables are named with correct casing.
-- `flake8-pyproject`: Allow configuration of `flake8` through `pyproject.toml`.

 Some code style settings are included in [`.editorconfig`](./.editorconfig) and will be configured automatically in editors such as PyCharm.